Special Educational Needs & Disabilities

 Our school is part of the Schoolsworks Multi-Academy Trust and the Angmering Locality of Schools who work collaboratively to ensure best practice and a common approach.

-The questions and answers below have been written collectively by the locality schools and represent our common values and practices.
+The questions and answers below have been written in partnership with the locality and trust schools and represent our common values and practices.

 The information below relates to our school.
 Further support for families and young people with Special Educational Needs & Disabilities is available via the West Sussex Local Offer website at westsussex.local-offer.org